Liam-Caffrey/Capstone-Project/README.md

 Capstone_Project.pdf -- is the IEEE styled pdf document used as the final submission.

+Additional_Documentation.pdf -- is a couple more examples of tracking communities over time, mainly a clean showcase of all the Jaccard similarity tables.

-The accompanying pngs used within said document are also present;
+The accompanying pngs used within the main document are also present;
 + Modularity.png - the modularity of the graphs over time.
 + Number of Communities.png - the number of communities over time.
 + Normalised Shannon index.png - the Pielou's evenness index over time